 Text and email updates keep you informed

-Technology doesn’t just speed up inspections — it improves the entire project timeline.
+Technology doesn’t just speed up inspections — it connects the entire process.

-Because measurements, estimates, and material orders are digitally connected, contractors can:
+Because measurements, estimates, and material orders are digitally linked, contractors can:

 Check supplier availability before scheduling